phillipsheridan/teamdota/README.md

 # Team Finder
 ## A Moba Team Finding Application

-<p>The purpose of this web application is to allow a fast and accessable way to connect with other multiplayer battle arena players who are looking for members for their team.</p>
+The purpose of this web application is to allow a fast and accessable way to connect with other multiplayer battle arena players who are looking for members for their team.

+Develop branch.